428A Russell Senate Office Building, Washington, DC 10:00 a.m. EDT

 Chairman David Vitter

-I look forward to today’s discussion and thank everyone for being here today.
-With that, I’d like to turn it over to my colleague, Senator Shaheen.
+Now, let’s get today’s conversation started.
+Again, I’d like to thank everyone for being here today and look forward to our discussion.
+With that, I’d like to turn it over to our Ranking Member, Senator Shaheen.